apptentive/apptentive-android/docs/MigratingTo_1.4.0.md

 ## Upgrade Messages

-Prevously to 1.4.0, Upgrade Messages were displayed using a built in Apptentibe **Event** that was triggered on App Launch.
+Prevously to 1.4.0, Upgrade Messages were displayed using a built in Apptentive **Event** that was triggered on App Launch.
 Starting with 1.4.0, Upgrade Messages will be targeted to an **Event** that you must trigger, called `init`.
 This is because you know best what constitutes the launch of your app.
 Simply call `Apptentie.engage(activity, "init")`.